 This is the Los Feliz garage that in 1923 belonged to Robert Disney when his nephew came to live with him paying just $5 a week for rent.

-In this small one-car garage, The Disney Brothers Studio was created.
+In this small one-car garage, The Disney Brothers Studio was created, later becoming Walt Disney Studios.
 It’s where Walt started creating cartoon reels for local movie theaters.

 Using wooden crates and scrap lumber Walt and Roy created an animation station.
-It wasn’t long till they rented a new space just down the road (widely believed to be their first proper studio).
+Before long they rented a new space just down the road, generally believed to be their first proper studio.
 Their first film was complete by the end of the year.
 The garage now stands as a Walt Disney Museum.

 Yankee Candles started a few days before Christmas when the broke 16 year old Mike Kittredge needed a Christmas present for his mom.
 When inspiration hit, he grabbed his childhood crayons, a container and ‘borrowed’ a wick from a candle on the table.